spandanji/Y.A.R.T/README.md

 For most of the challenges where we need to decide the size of a data structure, we shall fix n = 10^8

 ## Setup
 For Rust, we shall use rustup to set up the enviornment.
-We will be using the stable channel of Rust (as fat as possible), when we need nighly features, we shall mention it as such.
+We will be using the stable channel of Rust (as much as possible), when we need nighly features, we shall mention it as such.

 Set up rust :
 ```bash